-For 2019, the Compensation Committee agreed to incentivize performance based on half-year targets under three incentive bonus plans.
-The Compensation Committee established the targets for the first half of 2019 ("H1") in February 2019 and the targets for the second half of 2019 ("H2") in July 2019.
-In addition, when establishing the H2 targets for the Cable Bonus Plan, the Compensation Committee replaced the strategic objectives that were fulfilled in H1 with a new Cable business gross profit metric.
+For 2020, the Compensation Committee agreed to incentivize performance based on half-year financial targets and full-year strategic targets under three incentive bonus plans (the "Bonus Plans") for our NEOs, other than Mr. Graham who has an individualized incentive plan as described below.
+The Compensation Committee established the financial targets for the first half of 2020 ("H1") and the full-year strategic targets in December 2019, and the financial targets for the second half of 2020 ("H2") in August 2020.